acep-devops/tf-github/README.md

     }
     ```

-3. Edit the `org-membership.tf` file to include two new resource blocks outlined below:
+3. Edit the `org-membership.tf` file to include two new resource blocks outlined

-    ```
+   below:

+    ```terraform
     resource "github_membership" "new_team" {
     for_each = toset(var.new_team)
     username = each.key